 It is estimated that installation of spray foam insulation can save you around 25% of what you would be paying for heating and air conditioning, and that it will last for up to twenty-five years.

 Spray foam insulation and Aerolite insulation provide long lasting energy-saving, so the cost of installation will be recovered long before it needs to be renewed.

-There is a bigger financial gain in installing Aerolite insulation, and that is because it adds extra value to your property.
+There is a bigger financial gain in installing Aerolite insulation or isotherm insulation, and that is because it adds extra value to your property.
 Spray foam insulation will reduce the value of building.
 It’s not an environmentally friendly product and potential buyers can be put off by the possibility of poor air quality in a home or workplace with foam insulation.
 Foam removal presents a further risk of exposure to toxic chemicals.